Field of Lies: Aftermath

 Louis the Pious then performed a public display of penance for his crimes against the empire and God.
 After the imprisoned Emperor performed his penance, his son Louis was compelled to make peace with him for the unity of the empire.
-After another shift of loyalties, Lothar fled to Burgundy and Louis the Pious was restored to power in 834 CE.
+After another shift of loyalties, Lothar fled to Burgundy and Louis the Pious was restored to power in 834.